ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week8/index.md

 ### Using a Debugger
 1. We will now want to recompile our code and rerun our new tests for the semantic analysis.
 Run:
 ```
-$ javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
+$ javac -encoding utf-8 -g -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java
 $ java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore SemanticAnalysisHandlerTests
 ```
-Notice that we have an infinite loop where the terminal stuck at ...
+Notice that we have an infinite loop where the terminal stuck at .
 This will eventually result to test failures.

 2. Next, use `jdb` to run the JUnit tests.
 You can refer to the lecture videos for a good way to do this.
 Again, use `jdb` commands to find:
     - The stack trace when the exception is happening
     - The local variables in `index` and `analysis` when the exception is happening

+3. Now, diagnose and fix the bug so that all the tests pass.
+There will be 3 bugs that you will need to identify and fix.
+After identifying one, discuss with your members how to fix it and copy and paste the code into code markdown with the fixes.
+Recompile and rerun your tests.
+What other bugs can you find?
+What variables should we be looking at instead of `index` and `analysis`?
+Should we stil look at these variables or others?
+Find each bug and use `jdb` to step through your code.

+Practice using `jdb` with `suspend` to pause the program and show the stack trace during the loop.
+You should be able to identify:

+- Which test is triggering the infinite loop
+- Which line the program stopped on when the program was `suspend`ed
+- What the current values of all the variables are in `/semantic-analysis` at the moment the program suspended

+Take a screenshot or copy/paste of your `jdb` session and indicate in your notes each of the three items above and how your `jdb` session informs you of that.

-Then, diagnose and fix the bug so that all the tests pass.
-Make a commit with the fix and push it to Github.
+4. Make a commit with the fix and push it to Github.
 Paste the Github link to the commit in your notes.
 Recall from lecture the following terminal commands for adding files, commiting changes and pushing said changes:
 ```
 git add
 git commit